VINCIE: Unlocking In-context Image Editing from Video: Additional Application Examples

+\mysubsubsec{Single-turn Image Editing. } In addition to common scene changes present in video data, we observe that our model generalizes well to uncommon cases, such as abrupt environmental shifts, complex style transfers, and material transformations (Fig.~\ref{fig:app_uncommon}).
+This capability may arise for two reasons.
+First, although infrequent, such patterns (\eg, environmental changes) are still present in our training corpus.
+Second, the model is initialized from a video foundation model that has been extensively pre-trained on both T2I and T2V data, enabling it to internalize high-level concepts such as style and material.
+These derived capabilities can be naturally transferred to the image editing setting.

-As shown in Fig.~\ref{fig:app_comp_baslines}, we compare our method with several baselines, including HQ-Edit~\cite{hui2024hq}, UltraEdit~\cite{zhao2024ultraedit}, OmniGen~\cite{xiao2024omnigen}, and GPT-4o.
+\mysubsubsec{Multi-turn Image Editing. } As shown in Fig.~\ref{fig:app_comp_baslines}, we compare our method with several baselines, including HQ-Edit~\citep{hui2024hq}, UltraEdit~\citep{zhao2024ultraedit}, OmniGen~\citep{xiao2024omnigen}, and GPT-4o.
 The results reveal several key observations: 1) Most existing models suffer from error accumulation, leading to increasingly severe artifacts across editing turns.
 2) These accumulated errors often degrade prompt-following performance, where the model fails to execute edits as instructed once artifacts dominate.
 3) While GPT-4o—a strong proprietary model—achieves competitive results, it may exhibit inconsistencies in some cases compared to our method.
 4) Overall, these comparisons highlight the effectiveness of training on native video data for achieving coherent and prompt-aligned multi-turn image editing.
+Additional qualitative examples are provided in Fig.~\ref{fig:app_more_multiturn}, Fig.~\ref{fig:app_more_multiturn2}, Fig.~\ref{fig:app_more_multiturn3}, and Fig.~\ref{fig:app_more_multiturn4}, further demonstrating the strong prompt-following and consistency of our approach across multiple editing turns.